Whether you are an art student, a seasonal painter, or a veteran artist, you’ll need a good easel to bring your ideas to life.

 From the type of easel to the price and quality, buying an easel can turn into quite an ordeal really fast.

-To help such artists out, in this article we aim to list our top picks for easels for various uses.
-And to help you judge which one is the right easel for you, we have also added a comprehensive buyer’s guide at the end.
+To help such artists out, in this article, we aim to list our top picks for easels for various uses.
+To help you judge which one is the right easel for you, we have also added a comprehensive buyer’s guide at the end.

 Best Painting Easels

 From beginner to professional, there are so many options to choose from.
 To help you out, we have compiled a list of the 5 best painting easels available on the market.

 1. American Easel Oak Yazhi Easel – Best for Beginner Artists

 American Easel Oak Yazhi Easel is an affordable full-wood A-Frame easel that is made out of quality Red Oakwood.
 It weighs about 11 lb. and it can accommodate up to 44” of canvas length.
 A great bonus is its non-skid rubber feet.
 It’s a great option overall but exceptionally good for beginners.

 After using it, we believe that this easel is best suited for students (beginners).